African National Women’s Organization Constitution

-Section 5.1.4 African women who have pay an initial membership fee of $5.00 and who pay monthly dues of $5.00 a month.
-The dues payment may vary from country to country depending on economic circumstances of the particular country.
+Section 5.1.4 African women who have pay an initial membership fee and who pay monthly or annual dues.
+The dues amount may vary from country to country depending on economic circumstances of the particular country.
 Dues will be paid in the currency of the country where the dues are collected.
-The IEC will determine what dues are appropriate for what country.
+The IEC along with National and/or Regional bodies will determine what dues are appropriate for what country.

 Section 5.2 Membership Applications Collection and Maintenance